dpryan79/MethIndelRealigner/README.md

  3. make
  4. make install prefix=/path/to/desired/installation/location

 There are two installed files.
-They're currently named TargetCreator and Realigner, though these names are likely to change.
+They're currently named `TargetCreator` and `Realigner`, though these names are likely to change.

 Usage
 =====